 The Philosophy Programme hosts a regular seminar series during Trimesters 1 and 2 with papers presented by visiting speakers and academic staff from within the Faculty of Humanities and Social Sciences at Victoria.
 All are welcome to attend.

-Stuart Brock is the coordinator of the series for 2014.
+Justin Sytsma is the coordinator of the series for 2014.

 Unless otherwise noted(*), all talks to be held Thursdays from 2.00 - 4.00 pm in Murphy 103.

 |17 July||Don Locke (Victoria University of Wellington), 'How do we behave?
 Does our consciousness cause our actions?'|